 Bread & Belonging

-Bread & Belonging, a weekly student gathering for dinner and conversation, meets every Tuesday, 5:30-7:00, usually in The CIRCLE Common Room on the 3rd floor of The Old Union Building, throughout Fall, Winter, and Spring quarters.
-This quarter, we are discussing questions related to Progressive Christianity; what is it and why should we care?
-Join us as we discuss questions like the difference between the theology of Jesus and the theology of Paul.
-What is the connection between faith and science?
-Come explore these and other questions with us.
+Bread & Belonging, a weekly student gathering for dinner and conversation, meets every Tuesday, 5:30-7:00, in The CIRCLE Common Room on the 3rd floor of The Old Union Building, throughout Fall, Winter, and Spring quarters.
+Join us for a home-cooked vegetarian dinner followed by Bible study, discussion, or worship.
+All are welcome.

 Peace+Justice Studies Initiative